Maximand/hoster_benchmark/README.md

-# HosterBenchmark: Modular Benchmarking Pipeline for Hosting Provider Analysis
+# 🧭 HosterBenchmark: Modular Benchmarking Pipeline for Hosting Provider Analysis

 **HosterBenchmark** is a modular, reproducible benchmarking pipeline for measuring security-related activity across hosting providers.
 It extracts, enriches, counts, and correlates signals from large-scale datasets such as DNS records and abuse feeds to generate per-provider metrics on exposure, capacity, and abuse.

 ---

-## ⚙️Overview
+## ⚙️ Overview

 HosterBenchmark runs as a **six-step pipeline**, each modular and re-runnable: